migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-10-25 Fri: Cloned and looked into virtuous-cycles world-interface, virtuals protocol, and Kaito AI.
+Looked further into pump.fun backend and contracts.

 2024-10-24 Thu: Started testing pump.fun and looked into code for harmony1bot.
 Resumed work on dune analytics for yield estimations.

 2024-10-23 Wed: Further worked on debugging selling contract for bonding curve token.
 Conducted further research and looked through links on AIs Play God(se).